Culture of the Falkland Islands: Art

 Since 1986, economic diversification and a growth in population has led to an increase in Artistic activity in the Islands.
 The opening of Falkland Islands Museum and National Trust, the Jane Cameron National Archives have found homes for Falklands Art and Photography Collections.
-As well as the commercial Studio 52 in Stanley.
+The commercial Studio 52 sells art in Stanley.

+Pete Banksy is the name given by locals to an anonymous sculptor who in the 2020s has placed art around Stanley on road signs, next to junctions or on fences.
+The works include a person dancing, an owl and a snail.
+They are made of metal junk, such as hubcaps, bolts and bits of engines.
+The name "Pete Banksy" is a play on the anonymous British artist Banksy, and the peat banks that define the Falklands landscape.